 How does my organization receive funding after approval?

-GPSA requires RSOs provide a supplier ID OR Workday Program Account Number (usually from faculty advisor or department) in their application for funding.
-Without one of these options, the GPSA is literally unable to disburse funds to your organization.
-Therefore, any funding application submitted without a supplier ID or Program Account Number will not be placed on the Ways & Means agenda, and will not be considered for funding.
+GPSA requires RSOs provide their supplier ID in their application for funding.
+Without this, the GPSA is unable to disburse funds to your organization.
+Therefore, any funding application submitted without a NSHE supplier ID will not be placed on the Ways & Means agenda, and will not be considered for funding.